COVID: Global tourism losses 'could top $4 trillion' | DW | 30.06.2021

 How the COVID pandemic affected travel

-A worldwide travel halt since the beginning of the pandemic resulted in a $2.4 trillion hole in the tourism and related sectors last year.
-A similar loss may occur this year depending on the distribution of vaccines, the report warned.
+A worldwide travel halt since the beginning of the pandemic resulted in a $2.4 trillion loss in tourism and related sectors last year.
+A similar hole may occur this year depending on distribution of vaccines, the report warned.

-Reduced travel resulted in a 5.5% rise in unemployment of unskilled labor on average.
+Reduced travel resulted in an average 5.5% rise in unemployment of unskilled labor.
 Tourism sector workers in countries without welfare schemes are expected to suffer more income losses.

-Developing countries suffered the largest reductions in tourist arrivals in 2020, ranging from 60-80%.
-The most-affected regions are North-East Asia, South-East Asia, Oceania, North Africa and South Asia, while the least-affected ones are North America, Western Europe and the Caribbean.
+Developing countries suffered the largest reduction in tourist arrivals in 2020, ranging from 60 to 80%.
+The most-affected regions are northeast Asia, Southeast Asia, Oceania, North Africa and south Asia, while the least-affected areas are North America, western Europe and the Caribbean.

 Vaccine inequity causes losses

 The report said economic damages would be concentrated in countries with low vaccination rates.
-Some countries have vaccinated less than 1% of their population, while some have crossed 60%.
+Some countries have vaccinated less than 1% of their population; others more than 60%.

-Tourism revival in countries such as France, Germany, US, UK, and Switzerland are expected to revive quicker.
-The UNWTO does not expect a return to pre-COVID levels of international travel until the year 2023.
+Tourism revival in countries such as France, Germany, the United States, the United Kingdom, and Switzerland are expected to revive quicker.
+The UNWTO does not expect a return to pre-COVID levels of international travel until 2023.

-A rebound is expected in the second half of this year, but the UNCTAD report still shows a loss of between $1.7 trillion and $2.4 trillion in 2021, compared to 2019.
+Although a rebound is expected in the second half of this year, the UNCTAD report still shows a loss of between $1.7 trillion and $2.4 trillion in 2021, compared to 2019.

 tg/rt (dpa, AFP)